wisniewskikr/spring-boot/soap-client-secured/README.md

 --------------

 Implementation details:
-* Put file *.wsdl of SOAP Server (for instance "greeting.wsdl") in location: src/main/resources;
+* Use application SOAP Client as the base;
-* In file "pom.xml" add plugin "maven-jaxb2-plugin".
-This plugin will automatically generate SOAP classes basing on file *.wsdl;
+* In file "pom.xml" add dependency "spring-ws-security";
-* Create class WsConfing.
-This class includes all configuration for Web Service SOAP;
-* Create class GreetingWsClient.
-This class is endpoint to Web Service SOAP Greeting;
-* Inject and use class GreetingWSClient in controller.
-For instance in class GreetingController;
-* In file "application.properties" change port to 8081.
-At this moment you can run SOAP Client and Server on the same computer;
-* In file "application.properties" add URI to SOAP Server.
+* In file "application.properties" add SOAP credentials properties;
+* In class WsConfig add method securityInterceptor().
+Use this Bean in another method greetingWsClient();

 LAUNCH
 ------